paulononaka/python-scrapy/README.md

 </h2>
 <hr />

 A sample of how to extract data from a website with Python.
-We are extract all active foreign principals from [FARA](https://www.fara.gov/quick-search.html) with [Scrapy](https://scrapy.org).
+We extract all active foreign principals from [FARA](https://www.fara.gov/quick-search.html) with [Scrapy](https://scrapy.org).

 ### Setup